Paul de Jersey

-Paul de Jersey, AC, CVO, KC (born 21 September 1948) is an Australian jurist who served as the 26th governor of Queensland, in office from 29 July 2014 to 1 November 2021.
+Paul de Jersey, AC, CVO, KC (born 21 September 1948) is an Australian jurist who served as the 26th governor of Queensland, from 29 July 2014 to 1 November 2021.
 He was Chief Justice of Queensland from 1998 to 2014.

 Education

 De Jersey was educated at Anglican Church Grammar School (1961–1965) and the University of Queensland.
 He graduated with a Bachelor of Arts and a Bachelor of Laws with Honours in 1971.
 He was part of the Queensland University Regiment from 1966 to 1971 and was commissioned in 1969.

 Career

-De Jersey practiced law in Queensland and was called to the Queensland Bar in 1971.
-He took silk in 1981 as a Queen's Counsel.
+De Jersey practiced law in Queensland and was called to the Queensland Bar in 1971, at the age of 23.
+At 33, he took silk in 1981 as a Queen's Counsel.

-At the bar, De Jersey practiced in the commercial field; appeared in constitutional cases before the High Court of Australia, and also appeared before the Judicial Committee of the Privy Council.
-He was appointed a judge of the Supreme Court of Queensland in 1985 and was the commercial causes judge between 1986 and 1989.
-He was the judge constituting the Mental Health Tribunal between 1994 and 1996, the president of the Queensland Industrial Court between 1996 and 1997, and the chairman of the Law Reform Commission of Queensland from 1996 to 1997.
+At the Bar, De Jersey practiced in the commercial field; appeared in constitutional cases before the High Court of Australia, and also appeared before the Judicial Committee of the Privy Council.
+He was appointed Judge of the Supreme Court of Queensland in 1985, at the age of 36, and was the commercial causes judge between 1986 and 1989.
+De Jersey was the judge constituting the Mental Health Tribunal between 1994 and 1996, the president of the Queensland Industrial Court between 1996 and 1997, and the chairman of the Law Reform Commission of Queensland from 1996 to 1997.

-De Jersey was appointed Chief Justice of Queensland on 17 February 1998.
-He has been the chancellor of the Anglican Diocese of Brisbane since 1991.
-He was also the vice president of the Australian Cancer Society between 1995 and 1998 and its president between 1998 and 2001, a trustee of the National Breast Cancer Foundation between 1994 and 1999, and the chairman of the Queensland Cancer Fund (now The Cancer Council Queensland) between 1994 and 2001.
+De Jersey was appointed Chief Justice of Queensland on 17 February 1998, at 40 years, making him the second-youngest chief justice of Queensland, at the time.
+He has been Chancellor of the Anglican Diocese of Brisbane since 1991.
+He was also Vice President of the Australian Cancer Society between 1995 and 1998 and its president between 1998 and 2001, a trustee of the National Breast Cancer Foundation between 1994 and 1999, and the chairman of the Queensland Cancer Fund (now the Cancer Council Queensland) between 1994 and 2001.
+He recently accepted the position of Chairman of School Council at his alma mater, Anglican Church Grammar School.